makisan97/password-manager/README.md

 The new password is saved to clipboard for easy use

-After saving ("add" button) the new info, it is saved in a new file data.txt
+After saving ("add" button) the new info, it is saved in a new file data.json

+You can search your email/username and password using the search button, using the website as key